SilentVelcro/BudgetReact/notes.md

 **-- Section 56 - Handling Form Submission -----**
 **-- Section 57 - Adding Two-Way Binding-----** (could look more into) **-- Section 58 - Child-to-Parent Component Communication(Bottom-up)-----**
+important concept of moving data from a child to a parent component by utilizing props to receive a function from the parent component which we call in the child component.

 **-- Section 59 - Lifting The State Up-----**